Quillwyrm/Spall-Lang/README.md

 A minimal and expressive scripting language for creating pixel operation flows, used to generate sprites, tiles, masks, and procedural shapes.

 ### Why?
-To let you explore, create, and express pixel art through a code-driven, layered, and generative medium.
+To let you explore, create, and express pixel art through an intuative, code-driven, layered, and generative medium.

 - Want to create subtle tile variations?
 Just tweak a few values.
 - Want to define an entire tileset with variants?
 Just stack multiple `# tiles` in one file.